dmill166/CV/README.md

 - Tasked with and outperformed expectations to automate data validation for 5G site integration savings **100s of hours**
 - Led team documentation and standardization process, driving continuous improvement and centralization of resources and knowledge.
 Produced **20+ and counting** standard documents still maintained by the team today
 - Partnered with teams across the enterprise to standardize database access, reporting KPIs, and knowledge sharing surrounding data and data procedures
-- Continuously delivered and assisted team in deliverables for executive (C-Level) audience including data discovery, data analysis,  data visualization tasks, data presentation tasks, and team spokesman tasks
+- Continuously delivered and assisted team in deliverables for executive (C-Level) audience including data discovery, data analysis,  data visualization tasks, and data presentation tasks
 - **_Technologies used:_** AWS [Redshift, Athena, Snowflake in AWS, EC2, S3], JetBrains DataGrip, Google Workspace, Tableau,
 SQL Server 2016, SQL Server Management Studio (SSMS), Transact SQL (T-SQL), Microsoft Office
 <br><br>